blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Lithium-Ion Batteries.md

 The Lithium Ions are stored in a stable concentration by the Graphite/Silicon lattice.
 When the potential is removed, the electrons will be stuck, wanting to move back into the cathode, but are not able to move through the electrolyte due to the SEI.
 ## Discharging
 When a load is connected, the electron current flows through it to the cathode, and when an electron reaches the cathode, it also makes a Lithium Ion from the other side flow in, returning the cathode to it's original discharged state, as Lithium Metal Oxide.
-# Design
+# Physical Design
-The thickness and proportions of the battery are designed after careful studies and optimizations at the industrial level.
+The thickness and proportions of the battery are designed after careful studies and optimizations based on the industrial engineering data.